-We also hosted job workshops bringing in CT Works in partnership with Acton Library to help over 100 unemployed residents find or train for employment.
-We have partnered with Access Health certified assisters to help our residents sign up for health care.
+We hosted job training and resources in partnership with American Job Center/Workforce Alliance to help unemployed residents find or train for employment.
+We partnered with Access Health certified assisters to help our residents sign up for health care.
 The majority of these applications were for state HUSKY insurance.
 Approximately 25 percent, or one in every four of our children that you see heading off for school in your neighborhood, are currently on HUSKY state insurance and are from the families in need that we help with this and other programs.